Police: Man allegedly shot, killed wife of more than 50 years because she was battling dementia

 A probable cause affidavit says police spoke with the man, Royce Davis, 80, by phone and were able to get him to exit the home.

-According to Midwest City police, Davis’ wife was found in bed with a gunshot wound to the head and taken to the hospital where she later died.
+According to Midwest City police, Davis’ wife, Dorothy Davis, was found in bed with a gunshot wound to the head and taken to the hospital where she later died.

 Davis told police he and his wife had been married for more than 50 years and that his wife had dementia for the last several years.